Crazyphil/digitales-amt-liberator/README.md

 ### The solution

-*Digitales Amt Liberator* removes any calls in supported Austrian e-government apps to root and bootloader checks and therefore provides a tailored solution to running the app on rooted devices.
+*E-Government Liberator* removes any calls in supported Austrian e-government apps to root and bootloader checks and therefore provides a tailored solution to running the app on rooted devices.

 ## Installation